NicolasDouillet/point_set_processing_toolbox/description_read_me.txt

 %% DESCRIPTION

 This package is a point set processing toolbox which uses command lines in Matlab(R) console.
-It is designed to deal with and process 3D point sets with or without colors.
+It is designed to deal with and process 3D point sets with -color as an attribute- or without colors.
 For 2D point set processing, you can just padd your P = [X,Y] coordinates with one Z zeros vector : P = cat(2,P,zeros(size(P,1),1)]